harsh-singh45/practice1/README.md

 ## Usage
 To use JSTACK, simply clone this repository to your local machine and open the `index.html` file in your preferred web browser.
 You can customize the website by editing the HTML, CSS, and JavaScript files as needed.
 Make sure to replace the placeholder images in the `img` directory with your own images.

-## License
-This project is licensed under the MIT License.
-This README provides an overview of the JSTACK project, its features, file structure, usage instructions, guidelines for contributing, and licensing information.
-Adjust the sections and content as needed to fit your project.